| |

 Calculate x[n] showing each

-term in it's lowest frequency form.
+term in its lowest frequency form.

 - Calculate the Nyquist frequency for this sampling rate,